-Elections and voting are central to political life in any representative democracy.
-Yet they are often not well understood.
-In Wales, elections have long had a peculiar character, with sustained one-party dominance characterising the vast majority of elections in the democratic era.
+Elections and voting are central to representative democracy, but they are often poorly understood.
+In Wales, elections have long had a peculiar character, with sustained single-party dominance characterising the vast majority of the democratic era.
 This blog tries to explore that and other phenomena, contributing towards greater knowledge and understanding of elections in Wales.

-Elections in Wales is not concerned with trying to advance the interests or electoral popularity of any particular political party.
-There are plenty of other places you can go to for that.
+Elections in Wales does not try to advance the interests of any particular political party.
+There are plenty of places you can go to for that.
 The blog sometimes takes positions on controversial issues.
 But it is fundamentally about trying to provide a forum for the understanding of elections and voting, and not about trying to bang the drum for one or other party.
-If you have a hard time grasping that, please go elsewhere.

-Prior to working on Wales and devolution, I used to study political representation in the European Union, and authored Becoming Europeans?
-Attitudes, Behaviour and Socialisation in the European Parliament (Oxford University Press, 2005) and co-authored Representing Europe’s Citizens: Electoral Systems and the failure of Parliamentary Representation in Europe (Oxford University Press, 2007).
-I’ve published more than forty articles in major academic journals, including the British Journal of Political Science, Electoral Studies, the European Journal of Political Research, and Party Politics.
-I’m also Associate Editor of Parliamentary Affairs.
+In addition to being an expert on Welsh politics and devolution, I have a bacground in studying political representation in the European Union, and authored a book called Becoming Europeans?
+Attitudes, Behaviour and Socialisation in the European Parliament and co-authored Representing Europe’s Citizens: Electoral Systems and the failure of Parliamentary Representation in Europe.